top of page

 The user experience with the editGPT browser extension working inside of ChatGPT is easy and convenient.
 You can very quickly see how many changes ChatGPT made to the text, along with the specific deletions and additions.
 Users can also see what percentage of the text ChatGPT rewrote.
 This helps editors quickly determine whether ChatGPT accurately executed the depth of revision requested.

-The user experience with the editGPT text editor is straightforward and user-friendly.
+The user experience with the editGPT text editor is rather straightforward and user-friendly.
 The ability to push a button to run a prompt simplifies the AI editing process significantly, making it accessible even to tech-averse editors.
 While it may take some initial clicking around to understand the more advanced features, a few minutes of focused exploration is enough to grasp them.
 The learning curve is not that steep.

 Pros and Cons

-EditGPT’s text editor interface makes AI editing accessible and user-friendly while offering a high degree of control over the editing process.
+EditGPT’s text editor interface makes AI editing accessible and user-friendly while offering a high degree of control over the copyediting process.
 One standout feature is the ability to import and export Word files while maintaining track changes.
-One drawback to the text editor is that some button names are ambiguous, so it takes trial and error to determine the extent of revisions they perform.
+One drawback to the text editor is that some prompt button names are ambiguous, so it takes trial and error to determine the extent of revisions they perform.

 Pricing

+The editGPT browser extension is free.
 For the text editor, there is a free plan that allows editing of up to 10,000 words per month, with limited access to advanced features.
 The Pro plan, currently priced at $10 USD per month, allows up to 200,000 words per month, along with full functionality including importing/exporting documents and saving custom prompts.

-3. Perplexity
+3. NotebookLM

 Key Editing Features